kohane27/find-extender.nvim/README.md

   supported:
   - **leap**: this movement is inspired from [leap.nvim](https://github.com/ggandor/leap.nvim), this movement lets you pick the match by picking virtual text symbol assigned to it.
-  - **lh**: this movement will allow you to move through matches using `h` and `l` keys.
-    This movement acts as a mode and provides some useful features:
-    - count is supported and can be used to move faster between multiple matches.
-    - adds support for `$`, `0` and `^` motions like normal mode but this moves you through matches.
 - Lets you ignore certain characters.
 Using this feature you can use default `1` character search for certain characters like punctuations(`{`,`(`,`,`, etc).